Healthdirect Free Australian health advice you can count on.

 Are there any alternatives to this medicine?

 There are many DMARDs available.
-If one doesn’t work for you, or you have side effects, your doctor may prescribe a different one, or add another medicine.
+If one doesn't work for you or causes side effects, your doctor may prescribe a different one or add another medicine.

-There are medicines that can help you with your pain, but they don’t treat the cause of the inflammation or stop joint damage.
+Some medicines help relieve pain but do not stop joint damage.
 These include non-steroidal anti-inflammatory drugs (NSAIDs) and paracetamol.

 Resources and support

-The Arthritis Australia MyRA Rheumatoid Arthritis Support Program includes videos and fact sheets on DMARDs.
-Arthritis Australia has information sheets about rheumatoid arthritis in different languages.
+Arthritis Australia has information sheets about rheumatoid arthritis in many community languages.

 Learn more here about the development and quality assurance of healthdirect content.